gagalina/domashka1/learn-git.md

         br = branch
         la = log --pretty="format:%ad %h (%an): %s" --date=short

-There are some GUI tools for git, but I prefer to learn via the command line.
+There are some tools for git, but I prefer to learn via the command line.
 Git is opinionated software (which I like), and analogies help me understand its world view.